 Guess what?
-It’s the season has come around again to give your home a thorough spring-approved scouring.
+The season has come around again to give your home a thorough spring-approved scouring.
 First, it may be prudent to think about what the chemical cleaners applied to surfaces you come in contact with on a daily basis are really made out of.
 The good news is there are healthier, more eco-friendly alternatives that are easily prepared using a few commonly sourced items.
 Here are a handful of Westmar’s top suggestions.

 For the kitchen